 - Describe the informants (can sometimes be done by referring to a table).

-- Describe the findings this section tends to be long with lots of quotes from interviews.
+- Describe the findings.
+This section tends to be long with lots of quotes from interviews.
 Findings are in some publications presented without an interpretation.
 However, it is common in qualitative research to jointly present the result and the interpretation of it.
+Hence, results and discussion may be one joint part of the manuscript.

 Paragraphs in Discussions